hipe/tmx/test_support/doc/issues/004-the-quickie-narrative.md

 following the narrative. this is all built around the presupposition that your idea of fun (like mine) is to read entire files of code from start to finish.

+## about how we implement "enable kernel describe" :[#here.A]

+at the moment, our version of rspec achieves what we call "kernel describe" by enhancing the singleton class of the toplevel runtime object `main` with a line like this: `extend RSpec::Core::DSL`. it is not chance that this line occurs outside of any method, at the toplevel context of the entrypoint file of the library: apparently there is no other way to reach the `main` object than by being there. and again apparently, they were avoiding monkeypatching e.g ::Object or ::Kernel. (note they *do* monkeypatch `::Module` with this same `describe` method so (presumably) it is available as a singleton method on ordinary modules and classes, for whatever reason..)

+anyway all this is to say that we have no "direct" way of reaching `main` to see if this enhancement has occurred (without doing something terrible like setting it to a const, or no, wait, `TOPLEVEL_BINDING.target`), but that's all obnoxious to test and brittle. in its stead, we: